g-pan/docdev/README.md

 DocDevelopment Repo

 Adding more content
-for the sake of adding more content
+for the sake of adding more content for the Demo

 ## Ceasar Says